-Introduction to heat energy transfer by conduction (and thermal conductivity), convection and radiation
+Introduction to heat energy transfer by conduction (including thermal conductivity), convection and radiation

 Energy can be transferred